Deep Instinct raises $43 million for deep learning to thwart cyberattacks

 The company says it has developed an “artificial deep neural network brain” that can rapidly learn about new forms of malware and ransomware.
 As the system becomes smarter, it should be able to predict and prevent future attacks with high accuracy.

 “Traditional cybersecurity is broken,” said Deep Instinct cofounder and CEO Guy Caspi in a statement.
-“Current solutions based on ‘assume breach’ are simply insufficient for the highly sophisticated attack landscape we all face.
+“Current solutions based on ‘assumed breach’ are simply insufficient for the highly sophisticated attack landscape we all face.
 Deep Instinct takes an entirely new approach, preventing attacks before they are executed.”

 Read more: VentureBeat’s Special Issue on AI and security